Rihanna Shares First Look at Her and A$AP Rocky's Baby Boy With Adorable TikTok Video - E! Online

 Oh, baby!

 Seven months after giving birth to her and A$AP Rocky's first child, Rihanna has publicly shared an image of their son for the first time.
 On Dec.
-17, the "Umbrella" singer posted a TikTok video of the baby boy.
+17, the "Umbrella" singer posted a video of her baby boy on TikTok, marking her first post on the platform.
 She jokingly captioned the clip, "Hacked."

 In the edited video, the music artists' son, whose name has not been made public, appears smiling while buckled into a car seat with a SensorSafe sensor for extra protection.